backupbrew/switchbrew/Settings services.md

 | 56  | [GetWirelessCertification](Flash%20Filesystem#PRODINFOF.md##PRODINFOF "wikilink") |
 | 68  | GetSerialNumber                                                                   |

+Official user-processes get a new service session handle each time a set:sys cmd is used, with the session being closed aftewards.

 ## ReadSetting

 Takes two type-0x19 input buffers and a type-0x6 output buffer.